-A new report from LinkedIn, the 2015 United States Affluent Millennial Research Study released on Thursday, examines what affluent millennials are looking for in financial services institutions.
+A new report from LinkedIn, the 2015 United States Affluent Millennial Research Study recently released, examines what affluent millennials are looking for in financial services institutions.

 The report, which focuses on data gathered in April 2015 from a subset of 1,507 millennial and Gen X individuals from across the United States, defines an “affluent millennial” as someone born between the years 1981 and 1997 with at least $100,000 in investable assets, excluding real estate.

-What’s noteworthy is that 87% of the affluent millennials consider financial advisors important – despite that half of affluent millennials consider themselves “soloists” when making financial decisions.
+What’s noteworthy is that 87 percent of the affluent millennials consider financial advisors important – despite that half of affluent millennials consider themselves “soloists” when making financial decisions.
 As a soloist, they perform their own research, make their own decisions and execute their own trades.

-In fact, 37% of affluent millennials in the study called financial advisors a “must-have”; compared to 27% of affluent Gen Xers.
+In fact, 37 percent of affluent millennials in the study called financial advisors a “must-have”; compared to 27 percent of affluent Gen Xers.